 - Unexplained weight loss

-Overall numbers of women surviving ovarian cancer has not changed dramatically over the years, but active research is underway searching for new screening tools to help with earlier detection.
+Active research is underway seeking new screening tools to help with earlier detection.
 Expanded surgical techniques are also improving outcomes and quality of life for women with ovarian cancer.

 Also exciting, according to Dr. Power, are new targeted therapies that are resulting in ovarian cancer patients living for longer periods of time with much improved quality of life between chemotherapy treatments.